txix-open/grmq/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/integration-system/grmq)](https://goreportcard.com/report/github.com/integration-system/grmq)

 What are the typical use-cases for RabbitMQ broker ?
-* We create a durable topology (exchanges, queues, binding).
+* We create a durable topology (exchanges, queues, bindings).
 * Begin queue consuming (commonly in several goroutines with prefetch count) and use [DLQ](https://www.rabbitmq.com/dlx.html) to avoid poison messages.
 * Also, we expect that if something happens with connection, we can reestablish it and continue our work transparently.
-* We want graceful shutdown to reduce probability of message duplication.
+* Graceful shutdown to reduce probability of message duplication.

 All of those commonly used cases are implemented in the package.